SOM-Research/model-autocompletion-server/README.md

  4. To go out of the internal command-line interpreter type: ```exit```
  5. If you want to stop the container's execution: ```docker stop containerID``` This command changes the execution of the current container and changes its status from Up to Exited.

+In case you want to know your container's ID, execute the command ```docker ps -a```.
+This will list your containers and the relevant information like the container ID, name, status...

 ### Requirements (remote mode)